iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 };
 ```

-You can observe that we define the total amount supply, and the number of minted tokens.
-As this is an initial state, we are not melting any tokens.
+You can observe that you need to define the total amount and the maximum supply of minted tokens.

 ## Define the Foundry Output

-Your next step to define the Foundry Output (`IFoundryOutput`) that will control your new Token Scheme.
-You set the serial number of the Foundry (`1` in this case), the formerly defined token scheme and the unlock conditions.
-You can observe that the Foundry Output can only be unlocked by the Alias Address that controls it, that is, by the state controller of such an Alias Address.
+Your next step is to define the Foundry Output (`IFoundryOutput`) that will control your new Token Scheme.
+You will need to set the serial number of the Foundry (`1` in this case), the formerly defined token scheme and the [unlock conditions](https://wiki.iota.org/shimmer/introduction/explanations/what_is_stardust/unlock_conditions/).
+The Foundry Output can only be unlocked by the state controller of the Alias Address that controls it.

-Likewise to the Alias Output, we deliberately set the amount to `0`, as at this point in time we don't know yet the amount of protocol-defined tokens it would be needed to cover the storage deposit of this Output.
+As with the Alias Output, you need to deliberately set the amount to `0`, as at this point in time you don't know the amount of protocol-defined tokens you will need to cover the storage deposit for this Output.

 ```typescript
 const foundryOutput: IFoundryOutput = {